alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 ### Upload your SSL certificate to IAM

 _This section assumes you have AWS command line interface installed on your machine.
-At the time of this writing this was the only way to upload certificates to AWS._
+At the time of this writing this was the only way to upload certificates to AWS/IAM._

 There are 3 files required for uploading a SSL certificate to AWS: